 the shop’ we mean that there are many shirts in the shop, but I only like one of them, I am emphasising the fact that I only like that particular shirt.

 Thank you for reading this blog!
-I hope you’ve learnt something new today.
-Please keep following this blog, and don’t forget to book your Free Trial Lesson with us here at Crown Academy!
+Don’t forget to book your Free Trial Lesson with us here at Crown Academy!
 Wherever you are in the world, have a lovely day.